Sarah Olutola, Gordon F. Henderson Post-Doctoral Fellow 2018-2019, and the Human Rights Research and Education Centre present:

 CALL for CREATIVE WRITERS

-Strangers, Others and Exiles: Creative Writing Workshop for Undergraduate and Graduate Students
+Strangers, Others and Exiles: Creative Writing Workshop for uOttawa Students

 How to Participate

-Submit a brief bio (up to 50 words) and a short statement on what you are interested in writing about and why (up to 150 words) by the deadline of January 18, 2019 to Sarah Olutola at email@example.com.
-Acceptance notifications will be sent the week of January 21st, which will include further details for short story submissions.
-Applications received by January 18 will be assured of full consideration.
+Submit a brief bio (up to 50 words) and a short statement on what you are interested in writing about and why (up to 150 words) by the deadline of February 18, 2019 to Sarah Olutola at email@example.com.
+Acceptance notifications will be sent shortly after and will include further details for short story submissions.
+Applications received by February 18 will be assured of full consideration.
 This is to provide enough time for participants to work on their projects before the workshop date.
 Late applications may also be considered on a case by case basis.
 Please note that though the primary language of submission and workshop instruction will be in English, bilingual submissions will be considered.

 About the project: Workshop and Panel